Arnold Nesbitt (cricketer)

-Arnold Stearns Nesbitt (16 October 1878 – 7 November 1914) was an English first-class cricketer who played one match for Worcestershire against Middlesex at Lord's in 1914.
-His contribution to the game, which Worcestershire lost by an innings, was small: he made only one dismissal (that of Jack Hearne off the bowling of Robert Borrows), and scored 2 not out and 3 with the bat.
+Arnold Stearns Nesbitt (16 October 1878 – 7 November 1914) was an English first-class cricketer.
+A wicket-keeper, he played one match for Worcestershire against Middlesex at Lord's in May 1914.
+His contribution to the game, which Worcestershire lost by an innings, was small: he made only one dismissal (catching Jack Hearne off the bowling of Robert Burrows), and scored 2 not out and 3 with the bat.

 Nesbitt was born in Walton-on-Thames, Surrey.
 He was commissioned a Second lieutenant in the 3rd (Militia) Battalion of the Royal Irish Regiment on 24 January 1900.
-He was killed in action at Ploegsteert Wood, Belgium in the First World War, while serving as a captain in the Army.
+He was killed in action at Ploegsteert Wood, Belgium, in the First World War, while serving as a captain in the Army.